 Improve your skills not just the knowledge

 It is probably well-spoken by most of your teachers.
 Being good at subject hardly help you what is more important is the way you present the content and your skills in managing the shortcomings.
 Some of them are writing skills, reading and comprehension skills, and time management and so on.
 Each one has his/her own weaknesses and strengths.
 The best time to acknowledge This is not just before exams but at the very beginning of the academic year.
 Practice makes things perfect, hence it is advisable to write as many practice exams possible.
 A serious preparation is very important and this must be started at the right time.

 It is always advisable to have a consultant

 Though you are attending schools regularly, it is good to have someone whom you can always approach because the syllabus at present definitely put in a state of.
-While it is important to study on your own but a personal teacher is recommended because personal attention is one of the most important things that a routine schools fail to provide in most of the cases.
-Home tutor can be one of the best alternative.
+While it is important to study on your own but a personal teacher is recommended because personal attention is one of the most important things that routine schools fail to provide in most of the cases.
+A home tutor can be one of the best alternatives.